 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-An occasion consisting of afternoon tea with dancing, originating in 19th-century society.
+An afternoon tea with dancing, originating in 19th-century society.

 - ‘They also combined with another Probus club for a tea dance which drew on to the dance floor a lot of people who had not danced for aeons.’